 - 1. All new development will be required to contribute towards the cost of providing additional infrastructure and meeting social and environmental requirements. - 2.
-When seeking contributions, the priorities for the Borough are the provision of: - highways and transport infrastructure - affordable housing - open space, leisure sport and recreation facilities, with particular emphasis on the needs of young people.
+When seeking contributions, the priorities for the Borough are the provision of: - highways and transport infrastructure - affordable housing - open space, leisure and recreation facilities, with particular emphasis on the needs of young people.

 - 14.1 Most new development results in additional demands for services and infrastructure.
 It is reasonable that developers should bear the costs of any additional requirements for services and facilities that arise out of that development.
 The type and amount of contributions will vary, dependent on the nature of individual sites. - 14.2 Regard will be had to the provisions of Circular 05/2005, Planning Obligations.
-Further guidance relating to the Council's own requirements is contained in Supplementary Planning Document 6, Planning Obligationsand Supplementary Planning Document 2: Open Space and Landscaping SPD.
-Other infrastructure requiring contributions may include public realm; landscape character, biodiversity and geodiversity; Tees Forest; employment and training; education; community facilities; community safety; and public art. - 14.3 The Council will consider introducing a Community Infrastructure Levy (CIL) to support the provision of infrastructure.
+Further guidance relating to the Council's own requirements is contained in Supplementary Planning Document 6, Planning Obligations. - 14.3 The Council will consider introducing a Community Infrastructure Levy (CIL) to support the provision of infrastructure.
 Any changes will be set out in a revised Supplementary Planning Document. - 14.4 Seeking developer contributions to the provision of infrastructure received general support though the consultation process.